 Raja Ampat by Angie of Feet Do Travel

 The islands of Raja Ampat in the far east Indonesia Province of West Papua were first brought to my attention over a year ago when we were discussing “elite diving destinations”.
-When I was told it’s difficult to reach and expensive, I made it my mission to go … but do it on a budget!
+When I was told it’s difficult to reach and expensive, I made it my mission to go … but I wanted to do Raja Ampat on a budget!

 Photographs on the internet show breath-taking scenery and there is a particular viewpoint at Piaynomo which is on my must-see wish list.
 As petrol prices are ridiculously high and the only means of getting around is by boat, I honestly don’t know if I will get there.
 We shall see.